pmwisdom/cordova-spotify-plugin/README.md

 # cordova-spotify-plugin
 Cordova Spotify Integration for Android [Simple API]

+## NOTE: I am not currently working on this, nor do I plan to in the future.
+I've put this here so anyone that wants to continue my work can.
+If you have a problem with the plugin you're on your own.
+I will accept PR's.

 NOTE: ANDROID ONLY (for now)
 I wanted a really simple way to A) login to spotify natively and B) play / pause / resume natively.
 There is another IOS plugin but I felt the api was too complicate for my uses.